microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Using-the-engine.md

 no plugin can process, then the `DataSourceSet` will throw an exception.
 The `DataSourceSet` class provides Try versions of each of the methods (e.g.
-`TryAddDataSource`) that will not throw if the `IDataSource` does not have a corresponding plugin that can process the data source.
+`TryAddDataSource`) that will not throw if the `IDataSource` does not have a plugin to process the data source.

 Finally, you can specify that the `DataSourceSet` should take ownership of the `PluginSet`.
 This means that when the `DataSourceSet` is disposed, the